heroncenter/heroncenter.github.io/pages/spaces.md

 ### What's outside?
 <br />

-22 acres of Riparian Biome with fields, meadows, trails, wildlife ponds and more to explore) | The Yurt (round house) in Westport (452 sqft / 24 ft in circumference) | The Tiered Garden Stage in Westport (upper stage 6×8 and lower concrete patio 22×44)
+The Wildlife Sanctuary contains 22 acres of riparian biome with fields, meadows, trails, wildlife ponds and more to explore).
+Our Center provides free access to green space for passive recreation in addition to welcoming the public into our space for educational experiences.
+Programs, classes, and events take place at the Treehouse Yurt (round house) or on the Tiered Garden Stage.

 <br >
 ### Address:
-179 Legacy Ln, Westport MA 02790
+179 Legacy Lane, Westport MA 02790

 ### When to Visit / Open Hours:
-**We are only open during scheduled programs, classes or events.**
+Open dawn to dusk for passive recreation.
+Programs, classes, and events are at the scheduled time.

 ---
 <a id="fall-river"></a>